 Betterment is an American financial advisory company that offers robo-advising and cash management services.

-The company is based in New York City, registered with the Securities and Exchange Commission and a member of the Financial Industry Regulatory Authority.
+The company is based in New York City, registered with the Securities and Exchange Commission, and a member of the Financial Industry Regulatory Authority.
 It is a registered investment advisor and broker-dealer.

-As of April 2021, Betterment had $29 billion in assets under management and over 650,000 customer accounts.
+In April 2021, Betterment had $29 billion in assets under management and over 650,000 customer accounts.

 Xpert.Digital – Konrad Wolfenstein